Binozo/WebHttpObfuscator-Server/README.md

 ```

 Now you need to edit the `bin/webhttpobfuscator_server.dart` file.
+Note: You can find example configurations in the `examples` directory.
 Change the port, encryption and decryption function as you wish.

 ⚠️If you don't change it, it will send everything in plain text⚠️